keptn/keptn.github.io/content/docs/0.2.0/usecases/runbook-automation-and-self-healing/index.md

 # Troubleshooting

 - Please note that Dynatrace has its feature called **Frequent Issue Detection** enabled by default.
 This means, that if Dynatrace detects the same problem multiple times, it will be classified as a frequent issue and problem notifications won't be sent out to third party tools.
 Therefore, the use case might not be able to be run a couple of times in a row.
+To disable the feature for your tenant please reach out to the Dynatrace support team.

 - In ServiceNow you can take a look at the **System Log -> All** to verify which actions have been executed.
     {{< popup_image